 - 3.1 More than two million adults in the UK regularly ride a bike and the 2011 Census showed the number of people cycling to work had increased by 14%.
-Increasingly, people are choosing to cycle as a practical way to get to and from work, school and shops as well as a popular recreational activity. - 3.2 Other European countries with a similar climate and landscape but better cycling routes show how widespread cycling could be: in Germany 19% of people cycle every day and in the Netherlands it is 43%. - 3.3 The Tyneside Cycling and Walking Index1 showed that 36% of all residents cycle, with 16% of residents cycle at least once a week.
+Increasingly, people are choosing to cycle as a practical way to get to and from work, school and shops as well as a popular recreational activity. - 3.2 Other European countries with a similar climate and landscape but better cycling routes show how widespread cycling could be: in Germany 19% of people cycle every day and in the Netherlands it is 43%. - 3.3 The Tyneside Cycling and Walking Index1 showed that 36% of all residents cycle, with 16% of residents cycling at least once a week.
 In Summer 2021, 36% of all cycling trips consisted of people cycling to work, with 28% being defined as leisure.
-Cycling tourism on long-distance routes such as the Coast and Castles is also a valuable contributor to the region's economy. - 3.4 Cycling is growing in North Tyneside: cycling trips in the borough have increased by 61% since 2018, when the Cycling Strategy was adopted, measured by automatic counters on routes throughout the borough.
+Cycling tourism on long-distance routes such as the Coast and Castles is also a valuable contributor to the region's economy. - 3.4 Cycling is growing in North Tyneside: cycling trips in the borough have increased by 61% since 2018, when the Cycling Strategy was adopted, measured by automatic counters on routes throughout the borough. - 3.5 Physical activity can reduce the risk of major illnesses, such as heart disease, stroke and type 2 diabetes.
+It can also improve symptoms of some mental health conditions such as depression and anxiety.
+Currently in North Tyneside 65% of adults are estimated to meet the UK Chief Medical Officers' recommendations for physical activity of 150 minutes of moderate intensity physical activity each week.
+The easiest way to get more of the population moving is to make activity part of everyday life, like cycling instead of using the car to get around.

-In 2021 Sustrans, working with local authorities, released the Walking and Cycling Index for 18 urban areas; one of these covers North Tyneside, Newcastle and Gateshead, referred to as 'Tyneside'.
+1 In 2021 Sustrans, working with local authorities, released the Walking and Cycling Index for 18 urban areas; one of these covers North Tyneside, Newcastle and Gateshead, referred to as 'Tyneside'.
 The report includes information on walking and cycling data, modelling and an independent survey of 1,264 residents aged 16 or above in the area.